artur-ciocanu/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

 A Content Security Policy (CSP) is a security feature that helps prevent cross-site scripting attacks (XSS).
-This happens when the browser is tricked into running malicious content that appears to come from a trusted source, but is really coming from somewhere else.
+This happens when the browser is tricked into running malicious content that appears to come from a trusted source but is really coming from somewhere else.
 CSPs allow the browser (on behalf of the user) to verify that the script is actually coming from a trusted source.

 CSPs are implemented by adding a `Content-Security-Policy` HTTP header to your server responses, or by adding a configured `<meta>` element in the `<head>` section of your HTML files.